The Bakeries Locals Love in San Miguel de Allende

 El Maple

-Located on Salida a Celaya, El Maple is known for its sandwich rolls, cookies, and everyday bread — making it a practical stop for residents heading home.
+Located on Salida a Celaya, El Maple is known for its sandwich rolls, cookies, and everyday bread — making it a practical stop for residents heading home, or to stock up for weekend gatherings.
+They are our go to bakery for their sandwich rolls.

 La Colmena

-It specializes in traditional Mexican pastries and sweets and remains a beloved stop in Centro for locals and visitors alike.
-When you arrive, grab a tray and make your way behind the counter to select the items you want and they’ll bag them up for you as you check out.
+It specializes in traditional Mexican pastries and sweets and remains a beloved stop in Centro neighborhood for locals and visitors alike.
+When you arrive, grab a tray and make your way behind the counter to select the items you want.

 Casita Feliz

-Casita Feliz is well known among residents of Guadiana and nearby neighborhoods, offering a cookies, delicious cakes and pies.
+Casita Feliz is well known among residents of Guadiana and nearby neighborhoods, offering cookies, delicious cakes and pies.
 You can order your custom cake in advance and they can make almost anything.
 Their Nutella cake is always a hit.
-They make great empanadas but they’re not usually ready until noon and then they’re usually sold out in a couple of hours.
+They make great empanadas but they’re not usually ready until noon and then they usually sell out in a couple of hours.

 El Petit Four